 Any priority claim will also be inherited by the cloned UK right along with any seniority claims based on earlier UK or international (UK) trade marks that have been recorded against the EU trade mark.
 It will be treated as if it had been applied for and registered under UK law, and it will require its own renewal fee.
 The EUIPO representative will be the UKIPO representative, with no requirement at this time to appoint a UK firm as the address for service.
 There is a special process for those few cases where a party expressly does not wish to have UK protection and instead wishes to “opt-out”, e.g. due to a prior rights agreement.

 Pending EUTM and RCD applications – special priority window

-On Brexit day, all pending EUTM and RCD applications, and RCD registrations subject to deferred publication, will have a special nine-month priority window, during which a UK application can be filed if desired, maintaining all the dates of the EU filing.
+On 1 January 2021, all pending EUTM and RCD applications, and RCD registrations subject to deferred publication, will have a special nine-month priority window, during which a UK application can be filed if desired, maintaining all the dates of the EU filing.

 Madrid Protocol or Hague systems designating the EU